raml-org/api-modeling-framework/README.md

 ![Architectural diagram](doc/images/arch.png)

-The current architecture relies on a collection of parsers and generators for RAML, OpenAPI and JSON-LD (native RDF serialisation).
+The current architecture relies on a collection of parsers and generators for RAML, OAS and JSON-LD (native RDF serialisation).
 These parsers follow the linked API descriptions in the document model and generate RDF graph data according to the semantics of the HTTP/RPC and data shapes vocabularies.

 The resolution service can then be used to combine the information from all these documents in the graph into a single Domain Model resolved graph.
-Any subset of the original or resolved graph can be exported back as RAML, OpenAPI or JSON-LD syntaxes.
+Any subset of the original or resolved graph can be exported back as RAML, OAS or JSON-LD syntaxes.

 ## Installation